2-REC/opencolorio-build-win/README.md

 * Git: ["Git for Windows"](https://git-scm.com/download/win) can be used
 * Internet access: in order to allow Git to access the libraries source repositories

-More information about third part libraries is provided in [THIRD PARTY LIBRARIES](TODO: link).
+More information about third part libraries is provided in [Third Party Libraries](#third-party-libraries).

 ----